Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

-The example use case included with this blueprint illustrates how the Azure Health Data & AI Blueprint can be used to enable machine learning and analytics on health data in the cloud.
+The example use case included with this blueprint illustrates how the Blueprint can be used to enable machine learning and analytics on health data in the cloud.
 Contosoclinic is a small hospital located in the United States.
 The hospital network administrators want to use Azure Machine Learning to better predict the